The diameter of the completed wreath is about 15 inches.

 - 14 to 16 tp rolls

 - something to color with (we used wax crayons and water color paint for a very nice effect)

 - ADULT: Take each tp roll and cut a slit HALFWAY through.

 - Optional: Paint tp rolls pastel colors.
-Both of my girls (ages 3 and 7) love playing junior scientist and mixing their
+Both of my girls (ages 3 and 7) love playing junior scientist and mixing their own colors

 - Let dry.